Nordegraf/plant-picture-library/README.md

 # plant-picture-library
-Website to manage pictures me and my friends take.
+Website to manage pictures my friends an I take of plants.

 # How to add Plant Observations
 Plant, or rather single observations of a species, are organised within the _plants directory.
 A template is given in the [_templates/observation.md](_templates/observation.md) file.